timdeschryver/timdeschryver.dev/content/posts/guarding-your-angular-modules/index.md

 published: false
 ---

-Many Angular modules allow, us as developers, to configure the module via a static `forRoot()` function.
+A lot of Angular modules need to be imported with a static `forRoot()` function, via this function it allows us to configure the module.
 An example, perhaps the most known, is the Angular Router Module that needs a collection of routes, another example is the NgRx Store that needs the root reducers of the application.
 Internally, these modules will initialize the needed services and it will set up the orchestration between these services to be able to do its job.